At a Glance

 (410) 778-8400

 Public access to Chesapeake Farms is provided through a self-guided auto tour route.
-You can pick up a printed brochure with information on the tour route stops at the farm office on Remington Drive off of Ricauds Branch Road, or access the tour information on the web.
+You can use our map (orange box on this webpage), or pick up a printed brochure with information on the tour route stops at the farm office on Remington Drive off of Ricauds Branch Road, or access Corteva’s tour information.
 There are no public walking trails at Chesapeake Farms, and you must remain in your car at all times, in order to avoid disturbing wildlife, in particular the many waterfowl that inhabit the numerous ponds along the auto tour route.
 The auto tour is generally open during daylight hours from February 1 to October 10, but may be closed at times during that period because of road conditions or other factors.
-Call 410-778-8400 to check on the status of the tour route.
+Call ahead to 410-778-8400 to check on the status of the tour route.

 While visiting Chesapeake Farms, you should stop in at St. Paul’s Church, which is east of the Chesapeake Farms office, at the intersection of Ricauds Branch Road and Sandy Bottom Road.
 From the churchyard, you can view St. Paul’s Millpond, which may hold waterfowl, shorebirds, or waders and is favored by swallows in summer.
 The churchyard at St. Paul’s contains many shrubs and trees and is a good place to look for sparrows.